 Dana has a background in Theatre and a MA in Performance Studies from Texas A&M University.

-Dana is a member of the TRACC4Movements Healing Network, and is currently certified in Movement Trauma Healer Training (Level 1).
+They are also a member of the TRACC4Movements Healing Network, and are currently certified in Movement Trauma Healer Training (Level 1).

 Dana has experience working with mood disorders (including depression and anxiety), trauma and complex trauma, domestic violence, neurodivergence, and chronic illness/disability.